 Do you want to camouflage the unit so that it blends seamlessly with your home’s exterior?
 If your goal is to hide the unit, simple lattice panels or wood slat fencing painted to match your home’s exterior will do the trick.
 Or, consider adding tall or vining plants around the fence.
 Maybe you prefer something that’s an eye-catching addition to your yard?
 If you’re feeling adventurous, tap into your inner artist.
 Complementary colors or intricate design features can create an attractive outdoor focal point that emphasizes your personal style.
-(Check out this mosaic design idea, but be sure to leave some open spaces in the design to increase airflow.)
+(Check out this mosaic design ideaLink opens in a new tab, but be sure to leave some open spaces in the design to increase airflow.)

 No matter what style you choose, make sure it includes easy access to the unit.
 A hinged gate on one side (with ample room to swing open) or a structure that can be easily lifted on and off will ensure that maintenance or repairs can be hassle-free.